cody-greene/node-rabbitmq-client/readme.md

 })
 ```

-This library includes some helper functions for creating publishers/consumers that combines a few of the lower level amqp methods and can recover after connection loss.
+This library includes helper functions for creating publishers/consumers.
+These combine a few of the lower level amqp methods and can recover after connection loss.
+These are much safer to use since they don't provide direct access to a channel, which would end up in the "closed" state after connection loss.
+Be sure to look at rabbitmq-client.flow.js for the full details.
+- Connection#createPublisher()
+- Connection#createConsumer()
 ```
-// create a dedicated channel and create some queues const pro = connection.createPublisher(['my-queue', 'my-other-queue'])
+const pro = connection.createPublisher(['my-queue', 'my-other-queue'])

 // publish to the new queues